ehtishamsaleem111/Number_Plate_Detection_DIP_Project-/README.md

 ## 🔧 Technologies Used and Project Requirements

-- Python
-- OpenCV
-- NumPy
-- EasyOCR
+- opencv-python for cv2
+- streamlit for the web app interface
+- numpy for array processing
-- Streamlit
+- pillow (PIL) for image handling (sometimes Streamlit uses this)
+- easyocr for OCR text extraction

-> pip freeze > requirements.txt
+> pip install -r requirements.txt
+---

+## Run App
+> streamlit run number_plate_code.py

 ---